-We also offer information and understanding to autistic people, particularly late-diagnosed adults, to identify their issues and develop coping strategies for dealing with life.
+Life on the Spectrum is an initiative set up to raise awareness of autism, and offer information and understanding to autistic people – particularly late-diagnosed adults – to help identify issues and develop coping strategies for dealing with everyday life.

 In her spare time, she climbs mountains, eats chocolate, and drinks too much coffee.
-She lives in Sussex, UK.